Chapter 4.2 – Terminal Concessions and Land Leases

 The pricing system deployed by the managing body of the port for the use of the port land tends to vary widely among ports:

-• The managing body of the port imposes a fixed rent per year on the terminal operator for the terminal surface in use (for example in Euro/m2/year).
+• A fixed rent per year on the terminal operator for the terminal surface in use, such as a price per square meter per year.

-• A lump sum is to be paid annually regardless of the financial results from the operating activity plus a variable payment (the bigger of the sums: percentage from the total cash flow or coefficient per ton).
+• A lump sum is to be paid annually regardless of the financial results from the operating activity, plus a variable payment that is a function of the percentage of the total cash flow or coefficient per ton handled.

-• A fixed rent per year on the terminal area plus a percentage of the revenue earned (royalty fee).
+• A royalty fee is a fixed rent per year on the terminal area, plus a percentage of the revenue earned.

-• A fixed rent for the terminal surface in use adjusted for a bonus system, depending on an annual throughput in relation to the guaranteed volume.
+• A fixed rent for the terminal surface in use is adjusted for a bonus system, depending on the annual throughput in relation to the guaranteed volume.

 G. Final asset compensation

 Port authorities can follow different paths when dealing with the terminal superstructure at the end of the contract term.
-Although the decision on what to do with the superstructure is often made at the end of the concession term, it is useful for port authorities to develop views on this issue even as early as in the pre-bidding phase.
-Common approaches include the removal/destruction of the superstructure by the terminal operator at the end of the contract term or the transfer of the assets to the managing body of the port without any form of compensation.
-A port authority might opt for financial compensation of the terminal operator for the superstructure that was transferred at the end of the contract term.
+Although the decision on what to do with the superstructure is often made at the end of the concession term, it is beneficial for port authorities to develop their views on this issue as early as the pre-bidding phase.
+Common approaches include the removal or destruction of the superstructure by the terminal operator at the end of the contract term or the transfer of the assets to the port’s managing body without any form of compensation.
+A port authority might opt for financial compensation to the terminal operator for the superstructure that was transferred at the end of the contract term.

 5. The Pre-Qualification Phase